flexiblepower/flexiblepower.github.io/technology1_pm.md

 <img src="/images/site/auca.png">

-The Auctioneer always stands on top of the hierarchy and bundles all messages received from child agents.
-The Auctioneer determines the equilibrium of the cluster and returns the price to each child agent; each child agent will receive this price and forward it to his children….and so forth.
+The Auctioneer always stands on top of the hierarchy and aggregates all messages received from "child" Agents.
+The Auctioneer determines the equilibrium of the cluster and returns the price to each Agent....this market price will be the incentive for devices to start producing or consuming....more...or...less!
+The price will balance the system so this is different for every device.

 ##	Concentrator agent

 <img src="/images/site/conb.png"> <img src="/images/site/conc.png">

-The Concentrator concentrates, or aggregates, all bids and publishes a single bid upward in the hierarchy thereby reducing communications in the system and making it very scalable.
+The Concentrator concentrates, or aggregates, all bids and publishes a single bid upward in the hierarchy thereby reducing communications in the system, making it very scalable.

 For more information on the different functionalities please read the [detailed documentation on github](https://github.com/flexiblepower/powermatcher/wiki/Architecture-PowerMatcher#the-concentrator-agent).